zrebholz/zrebholz.github.io/_pages/about.md

 I am broadly interested in how novel chemical phenotypes evolve in organisms at the genetic and biosynthetic levels -
-- How are genes that are normally involved in essential functions coopted for novel, specialized biosynthesis?
+- How are genes and enzymes that are normally involved in essential functions coopted for novel, specialized biosynthesis?

 - How did the complex systems of chemical observed in animals (such as different chemical classes of pheromones of insects) evolve at the genetic level from an essential metabolic "tool box"?